DarthReca/vit-burned-detection/README.md

 ## About

-Code for *Vision transformers in burned area delineation*. **The code will be released once ready for use.
+Code for _Vision transformers in burned area delineation_ by Daniele Rege Cambrin, Luca Colomba and Paolo Garza.
+**The code will be released once ready for use.
 Some parts may be missing.**

-> **[?]**
-> Provide general information about your project here.
-> What problem does it (intend to) solve?
-> What is the purpose of your project?
-> Why did you undertake it?
-> You don't have to answer all the questions -- just the ones relevant to your project.

 ## Getting Started

 ### Prerequisites

-To a full list of dependency look at *requirements.txt*.
+To a full list of dependency look at _requirements.txt_.
 They can be installed with `pip install -r requirements.txt`.

 ## Usage

-> **[?]**
-> How does one go about using it?
-> Provide various use cases and code examples here.

-## Authors & contributors

-The original setup of this repository is by [Daniele Rege Cambrin](https://github.com/DarthReca).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/DarthReca/fire-detection/contributors).
+Simply run `main.py` with arguments:

+- ckpt_path: path of the checkpoint to load (default: None)
+- steps: list of steps to execute (default: train)
+- tag: comet experiment tag (default: test)
+- config_file: configuration file path (default: configs/reduced_config.yaml)
+- seed: for reproducibility (default: 7)
+- test_set: the name of the fold used as test set. (default: purple)

 ## License

 This project is licensed under the **Apache 2.0 license**.
 See [LICENSE](LICENSE) for more information.

+This repository use code from other repository.
+See their licenses in `licenses` folder.

 ## Acknowledgements

-Thanks to [Colomba Luca](https://github.com/lccol) and Garza Paolo for the help given in building the project.
 We have to thanks HPC@POLITO and SmartData@POLITO for the provided computation resources.